N/a (EP)

 N/a is the debut extended play (EP) by South Korean girl group Izna.
-It was released through WakeOne on November 25, 2024., it is the only album to feature their member Yoon Ji-yoon who was on hiatus and subsquently departed from the group on August 19, 2025.
+It was released by WakeOne on November 25, 2024.
+It is the only album to feature their member Yoon Ji-yoon who was on hiatus and subsequently departed from the group on August 19, 2025.

 Background

 Izna was formed through the survival show I-Land 2: N/a (2024).
 They planned to release their debut album, produced by Teddy Park, in the second half of the year.
 On October 4, 2024, the title of Izna's first EP was revealed to be N/a through their official social media channels.